bigomics/omicsplayground-doc/modules/mod4_DEGSs.rst

 The **Geneset expression** panel provide plots associated with the gene set selected in **Table** and gene selected in **Genes in gene set**, as explained in the previous section.

-:**a**: Enrichment plot associated with the gene set selected from Table ``I``.
-:**b**: Volcano-plot of genes showing the significance versus the fold-change on the y and x axes,
+:**Volcano Plot**: Volcano-plot of genes showing the significance versus the fold-change on the y and x axes,
         respectively.
 Genes in the selected gene set are highlighted in blue.
-:**c**: Barplot of the gene expression of the gene.
+:**Enrichment barplot**: Enrichment plot associated with the gene set selected from **Table**.
 Samples in the barplot
+        can be ungrouped via the plot settings icon.
+:**Expression barplot**: Barplot of the gene expression of the gene.
+Samples in the barplot
-        can be ungrouped in the plot *Settings*.
+        can be ungrouped via the plot settings icon.
-:**d**: Scatter plot of the enrichment versus the expression of the selected
+:**Enrichment vs. expression**: Scatter plot of the enrichment versus the expression of the selected
         geneset and gene, on the y and x axes, respectively.

 .. figure:: figures/psc5.3.png